Thanks to Discount Cleaning Products for sponsoring June’s posts in this series!

 Summer flies by.

 I’m in shock/awe/horror that two weeks are already gone.

 So how did our second week of the Summer of Clean go?
-(Did you get your FREE copy of my new e-book, Teaching Kids to Clean?)
+(Did you get your copy of my new e-book, Teaching Kids to Clean?)

 As recently as last night, I honestly thought I was going to have to give us a D. Maybe a D+.

 We did laundry, but never finished it completely.
 We cleaned bathrooms, but quit before they were completed in order to get to the summer library program on Tuesday morning.

 Wednesday was spent working in the kids’ rooms so I’d be willing to let them have friends over.